Industrial Disease Claims

 All UK employers are legally required to provide their staff with a safe and secure work environment.
 Under health and safety laws, they must take all steps that can be considered reasonably possible to protect employees from accidents or illness.
 If your employer has failed to meet their duty of care, and it has resulted in you developing an industrial disease or illness, you could be eligible to claim compensation.

-Our team of personal injury solicitors have vast experience in helping the victims of workplace illnesses recover compensation.
-We provide a no win, no fee service, meaning you don’t need to pay any upfront costs to start your claim.
+Personal injury solicitors have vast experience in helping the victims of workplace illnesses recover compensation.
+Your solicitor will provide a no win, no fee service, meaning you don’t need to pay any upfront costs to start your claim.
 You also have the benefit and financial security of knowing that if your claim is unsuccessful, you won’t be charged a penny.

 Examples of industrial diseases

 There are various illnesses and diseases that an employee may be prone to contracting through their duties and working environment.
-Some of the most common types of industrial diseases that we have helped clients claim compensation for include the following:
+Some of the most common types of industrial diseases that solicitors help clients claim compensation for include the following:

 - Asbestosis and mesothelioma – these are types of lung cancers that are most commonly caused as a result of breathing in asbestos fibres within the workplace.
 Symptoms usually present themselves many years after exposure to the asbestos fibres, and the conditions can of course be fatal.
 Employers need to ensure that specialist equipment, training and safety measures are provided for any members of staff who may be exposed to asbestos at work.